reishaleem/exceptional-character-builder/README.md

-# The Exceptional Outliner - Characters
+# The Exceptional Outliner - Magic Systems

-A smaller version of the Exceptional Outliner that focuses on Characters.
+A smaller version of the Exceptional Outliner that focuses on Magic Systems.

 ## Running the application